Eumaios1212/Zano-Solo-Mining-Guide/solo_mining_amd-2-3-23.md

    <a href="https://freeimage.host/"><img src="https://iili.io/H1TV9xS.jpg" alt="H1TV9xS.jpg" border="0" /></a>
    </div>

 4. After reboot, return to Synaptic.
 We need to hunt down all other Kernals, as well as any associated dependencies, i.e., all images, headers, modules, and modules-extras.
-Search for: "****5.15.0-****".
+Search for: "****5.15.0-****" (it may also be helpful to click the "S" in the upper left corner--this will sort your packages).
 Results will show all possible kernels and dependencies, including those with a green box that are currently installed on your machine:

    <div>
    <a href="https://freeimage.host/"><img src="https://iili.io/H1V7PMG.png" alt="H1V7PMG.png" border="0"></a>